yashasurs/yashasurs/README.md

 # 💫 About Me:
-'m a passionate full-stack developer focused on building scalable web applications using React, Node.js, and modern technologies.
+I'm a passionate full-stack developer focused on building scalable web applications using React, Node.js, and modern technologies.
 I enjoy designing intuitive user interfaces, developing robust APIs, and deploying full-stack solutions.
 I'm always learning, coding, and pushing the boundaries of what's possible.

 ## 🌐 Socials: